 the details with an Auto Refractor.

 • Retinal Examination: Drops are placed in your eyes to widen, or dilate, the pupils.
-Subsequently with a indirect ophthalmoscope which
+Subsequently with an indirect ophthalmoscope which

-enlarges the retinal image, your retina and optic nerves are assessed for signs of damage and other eye problems.
+enlarges the retinal image and your retina and optic nerves are assessed for signs of damage and other eye problems.

 Are there different types of cataract surgery?